 You can create a more detailed pattern by selection a range of tiles in a selection of varied shades - natural stone is a great choice here.

-6. Bring drama to the space with a feature wall
+12. Bring drama to the space with a feature wall

-Treat tiles as you would wallpaper – if you're concerned that your choice of tile might be too much, try it in a small section like a tall backsplash that covers half of the wall above the benchtop, or on a section of wall, much like a feature wall.
+Treat tiles as you would wallpaper – if you're concerned that your choice of tile might be too much, try it in a small section with extra height that covers half of the wall above the countertop, or using the tile on a section of wall, much like a feature wall.

 'As well as being ultra-practical and easy to clean, a tiled feature area brings color, pattern and even unusual shapes to these hardworking zones,' explains Hamish from Ca'Pietra.

-7. Soften deep shades
+14. Soften deep shades

 Here, the large format slate tile provides a practical backsplash, which then continues down the wall either side of the cabinetry to act as a visual buffer for the jet black painted walls and matching furniture.

-8. Revamp existing tiles with paint
+16. Revamp existing tiles with paint

-The majority of paint companies carry a specially formulated primer that you can use on a variety of materials which you can then follow up with a paint color of your choosing.
+The majority of paint companies carry a specially formulated primer that you can use on a variety of materials, which you can then follow up with a paint color of your choosing.

-9. Create a different layout
+18. Create a different layout

-'You could look at brick-bond, vertical stacking or herringbone,' suggest Ca'Pietra's Creative Director, Hamish Smith.
+'You could look at brick-bond, vertical stacking or herringbone,' suggest Ca'Pietra's creative director, Hamish Smith.

 'While picking the tile is important, it’s also really important to consider the other elements too so that it all comes together beautifully,' he adds.

-10. Try a teeny, tiny tile
+20. Try a teeny, tiny tile

 Mosaics offer a far more delicate touch when decorating a wall, creating simple repetitive patterns around their small individual shapes.